uhm-descartes/ee345/morea/mvl/experience-anims.md

 </video>

-This video shows how to scale a vector by a real number (scalar).
+The following video shows how to scale a vector by a real number (scalar).

 <video width="640" height="480" controls>
   <source src="ScalarTimesVector.mp4" type="video/mp4">